Arlanthir/notes/music/FloydRose.md

 2. Unlock the screws in the locking nut.
 3. Tune each string in playing position (not laying on the table).
    Tuning order: Low E (1), High E (6), B (5), A (2), G (4), D (3).
+   Remember to tune up to pitch instead of down, so make sure to drop a bit below tune before moving slowly up.
    Repeat this until it's tuned.
 4. Lock the locking nut screws.
 5. Retune with the fine tuners.